 I often get asked by readers and friends where and what to eat in Japan when they visit.
 It’s a really tough and challenging question for me to answer since there are simply too many choices.
-The right restaurant recommendation really depends on the person’s preference, what type of food they are looking for, budget, distance from hotel, etc.
+The right restaurant recommendation really depends on the person’s preference, what type of food they are looking for, budget, distance from the hotel, etc.

-However I do have some good news, at every major station around Tokyo (and major cities across Japan), there are numerous restaurants options covering choices from sushi, yakitori, izakaya, to steak houses, and many of them are really good.
+However I do have some good news, at every major station around Tokyo (and major cities across Japan), there are numerous restaurant options covering choices from sushi, yakitori, izakaya, to steak houses, and many of them are really good.

 So how do I look up my restaurant choices?
 What I find really helpful for restaurant reviews when I visit Japan is to use Tabelog (食べログ).

 You can easily look up restaurant options based on the location where you’re at or the type of food you want to eat.
 The site is only available in Japanese but Google translate does a pretty decent job.
-If you are in Japan and looking for food recommendation, I highly recommend using Tabelog.
+If you are in Japan and looking for food recommendations, I highly recommend using Tabelog.
 Here are the basics:

 1. You can search by location or food type.
 I highly recommend location since it’ll suggest restaurants all over Japan if you select food type on the homepage.